bertkdowns/thesis/notes/proposal.litreview.md

 look at https://www.do-mpc.com/en/latest/theory_mhe.html and also find some papers.
 -->

-### 3D Modelling and Simulation
+### 3D Modelling and 3D Simulation

 3D models can simulate physical systems, such as Newtonian physics, fluid dynamics, heat transfer, or flow.
-While some definitions of Digital Twins focus on 3D models as the required "physical representation," digital twins only need the data necessary to represent the key characteristics of the physical system.
+Some have considered a 3d model to be required in a Digital Twin.
+While it may be logical to include a 3d model in a mechanical system, the key dynamics of a process system are not visible in the same manner, and so it is not always required [@WALMSLEY2024100139].
+Michael Grieves has clarified that digital twins may only need the data necessary to represent the key characteristics of the physical system [@grieves2023digital].

+Nonetheless, 3D models may still provide value in some areas of digital twinning.
+Computational Fluid Dynamics is a very powerful method of modelling fluid flows in 3D.
+It is compuationally costly, but can be used for a variety of tasks such as identifying suspected leakage positions in a fluid flow, and surrogate models can be made to speed up computation in an online setting [@gbadago2023exploring].
+This can then be visualised in 3D.

+Other uses of 3d modelling in chemical digital twins include augmented reality (AR) applications, where plant data from the digital twin can be overlaid onto the physical equipment, limiting the need to manually match between P&ID diagrams and the real items in the factory [@gao2022process].
+Some initial work into automatically merging 2d and 3d digital plant information has been performed, by raising the abstraction level of each and matching the structure [@sierla2020integrating].
+Another anticipated benifit of 3D modelling and AR is interpretability, as simulation results from the digital twin may be easier to understand and put in context of the real world.

+These applications are not as fundamental as modelling the first-principles thermodynamics of a chemical process.
+Thus, 3d modelling can be considered not as high priority as thermodynamic modelling when building a digital twhin of a chemical process.

 ### Surrogate Modelling